cwendorf/Sourcebook/jamovi/index.md

 ### Mixed ANOVA

-These pages show how to obtain and calculate statistical significance and an effect size to mixed designs.
+These pages show how to obtain and calculate statistical significance and an effect size for mixed designs.

 - [Data Entry \| Mixed Data](./data-entry/mixed.md)
 - [Data Analysis \| Mixed ANOVA](./data-analysis/mixed.md)